Perform a basic SQL query

 - Query points based on field values

 - Alias queried fields and tags

 The following examples use the sample data written in the Get started writing data guide.
-To run the example queries and return results, write the sample data to your InfluxDB Cloud bucket before running the example queries.
+To run the example queries and return results, write the sample data to your InfluxDB Cloud dedicated database before running the example queries.